dansmyers/AI/1-Search/Deliverables/3-Six_Degree_of_Wikipedia_(feat._Claude_Code).md

 - Use the Wikimedia API to retrieve the content of Wikipedia pages.
 When you retrieve a page, parse its content to extract its links, which become part of the frontier set of the search.
 Fetching pages dynamically using the API is slower than using a pre-computed database of page links, but the database of page-to-page links for Wikipedia is too large for us to feasibly use for this project.

 - Use the *bidirectional iterative deepening* search algorithm.
 The method runs two iterative deepening searches, one starting at the source and the other at the end, looking for a node where they meet in the middle.
 Bidirectional search can be significantly faster than a single-direction search but you have to be able to work backwards from the goal in order to implement it.

+- Don't implement any caching of results for the first version.

+- Using a single thread to manage the search is fine; you don't need multiple threads running in parallel.

 - Make whatever other reasonable choices seem necessary in order to implement the project.